 How much do power chain braces cost?

-The reason for that is the cost is included in the braces treatment.
-The cost may vary in individuals and depends on the severity of the case.
+As part of orthodontic treatment, power chains are supplied.
+Usually, there is no additional charge.
+However, the cost may vary in individuals and depends on the severity of the case.
 It also depends on treatment time and types of material or braces used.

 If you compare it with those of ligature elastics, the price of a power chain is higher than that of ligature elastics.